Doc-Zegno/YetCore/Docs/YetAbi.md

 when it's safe to enable such an optimization (consider reading a dedicated section below).

+#### Allocation options
+Under the hood the allocator uses a one-for-all method `allocate(size:options:)` which behavior is controlled with its second argument of type `Allocator::Options`.
+These options can be used to specify a preferred allocation *mode*:
+ 1. *Standard* if no options are passed
+ 2. *Emergent* if objects representing information about some error are created
+ 3. *Permanent* if objects are not supposed to be deallocated until the program is terminated (e.g., singletons)
+ 4. *Stack* if objects effectively have the semantics of automatic variables.

+It's possible to specify additional features as well:
+ * Whether to zero the allocated memory block or not.
+It might be useful for the sake of performance if the caller side is going to initialize the obtained block's contents anyway.

 #### Stack allocation
 One of the main problems is a reduction of unnecessary memory allocations on a process' heap since they're rather expensive.
 Actually there are